Ns81000/Chat_With_Cat-v2.0-/README.md

 4. If the question contains media content (images/videos), the extension will notify you that it cannot process the question.
 5. The answer will be automatically copied to your clipboard for easy pasting.

+   ## ⚠️ Document Focus Reminder

+If you encounter a "Document is not focused" reminder while using the extension, it means the browser window or tab is not currently active.
+To resolve this:

+1. Ensure the browser tab where the extension is active is in focus.
+2. If the issue persists, click anywhere on the webpage to bring it into focus.
+3. Retry the action that triggered the reminder.

+This reminder is a security measure to ensure clipboard operations are performed only when the document is in focus.

 ## 🔧 Advanced Configuration

 - **Change providers**: Click the extension icon and select a different provider.